RIPE Database docs

 Maintainers are anonymous.
 Other than the authentication references they contain, there is nothing that ties them to a specific person, group or organisation.
 Authentication is handled as a "logical OR", meaning that if you know one of several credentials associated with a maintainer, you can make changes to the objects that refer to it.
 In the example above, two people can use their RIPE NCC Access (single sing-on) account to make changes to the inet6num object, or the PGP key can be used.
 Which authentication method is best for your use case is explained in a separate section: Protecting your data in the RIPE Database.

 Most commonly, a maintainer object is maintained by itself, meaning that the "mnt-by:" attribute of the maintainer refers to the same object.
 If you want to edit details, for example add or remove an authentication, you simply need to use one of the existing authentication methods.
-In the example above, one of the three authentications can be used to add a forth, such as new colleague joining the team.
+In the example above, one of the three authentications can be used to add a fourth, such as new colleague joining the team.

 What makes the maintainer system flexible is the fact that you have a lot of freedom in: * The number of maintainer objects you create * The number of maintainers you refer to from each RIPE Database object * The kind and number of authentication methods you use in each maintainer * Delegation of authorisation to a specific person or group * Controlling what kind of objects a certain group can create (such as route(6), domain and inet(6)num objects)